beraoudabdelkhalek/MACscout/README.md

 # MACscout
 a Python tool for performing many lookup types related to MAC addresses, without an internet connection.
 # Features
-- finding the vendor name using a MAC address or using  MAC address block types
+- finding the vendor name using a MAC address or using  MAC address block.
-- finding the OUI of a vendor
+- finding the OUI of a vendor.
-- generating random MAC addresses or valid random MAC addresses by concatenating an existing OUI with a random individual address
+- generating random MAC addresses or valid random MAC addresses by concatenating an existing OUI with a random individual address.
 # Usage
 use the following command to get the list of commands:
 ```